SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 #### Gaia-X Ontology

 Gaia-X ontology defines a set of classes and their properties used to describe Gaia-X entites.
-The lastet version of Gaia-X ontology is published in [Gaia-X Registry](https://registry.lab.gaia-x.eu/docs/#menu) of Gaia-X Digital Clearing House (GXDCH).
+The lastet version of Gaia-X ontology is published in [Gaia-X Registry](https://registry.lab.gaia-x.eu/docs/#menu) of GXDCH.

 #### Verifiable Presentations

-Claims about a Gaia-X entity, may spread across multiple Gaia-X Credentials.
+Claims about a Gaia-X entity may spread across multiple Gaia-X Credentials.
 Futhermore Gaia-X Credentials can contain references to other Gaia-X Credentials.
 Gaia-X uses the concept of Verifiable Presentations following the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) to bound all claims about a Gaia-X entity.

-A **Verifiable Presentation** representing a Cloud Service Provider and their offerings as a form of self-definition is usually submitted to the Compliance Service of the Gaia-X Digital Clearing House (GXDCH), resulting in a Gaia-X Credential that attests the compliance.
+A **Verifiable Presentation** representing a Cloud Service Provider and their offerings as a form of self-definition is usually submitted to the Compliance Service of the GXDCH, resulting in a Gaia-X Credential that attests the compliance.

 ## Desired Goal